01 of 05

 5 Top Tips for Sterilising Jars and Bottles for Preserves

-- As already mentioned several times above, do NOT add cold food to hot jars, or hot food to cold jars.
+- As already mentioned above, do NOT add cold food to hot jars, or hot food to cold jars.

-- I recommend not using old jam jar lids if they are damaged or rusty, they should be thrown away as they may not make a good seal.
+- Do not use old jam jar lids if damaged or rusty, they should be thrown away as they may not make a good seal.
 Instead, use wax discs.